malkhalil-luc/COMP488-A2/README.md

 # Assignment 2

-Update Assignment one, by adding a level and world object
+Update Assignment one, by adding a level and world object which was introduced in Assignment 1 but not fully implemented.

 ##
 - Pygame setup: window, clock, main loop